What buyers look for in a DOS bid

 By structuring your responses in this way, you’re clearly and succinctly demonstrating why you’re more than capable of delivering the buyer their required solution.
-Start by splitting your response into three sections, we recommend allowing yourself 20 or so words for the situation, 60 for the work and 20 for results.
+Start by splitting your response into three sections, we recommend allowing yourself 20 or so words for the Situation, 60 for the Work carried out and 20 for Results.
 Obviously this doesn’t have to be exact, but it gives you a good guide to make your responses as clear as possible for the person reading it.

 Plainly lay out what was required of you; including the scale of the project and the timeframe required for completion.
 Then go on to detail how you delivered this, with what members of your team went about doing so.